Satelight

 Satelight, Inc. (株式会社サテライト, Kabushiki-gaisha Sateraito) is a Japanese animation studio.
 Aside from several stand-alone projects, the studio is well known for producing the Aquarion and Symphogear franchises, as well as later installments of the Macross franchise.
 The company's Representative Director is Michiaki Satō.
-Noted anime director and creator Shōji Kawamori is a Special Adviser at the studio.
-The name Satelight consists of S for Sapporo, A for Animate, T for Technology and E for Entertainment.
+The noted anime director and creator Shōji Kawamori is a special adviser at the studio.
+The name Satelight consists of S for Sapporo, A for Animate, T for Technology, and E for Entertainment.

 History

 The studio was founded in late 1995, in Sapporo, Hokkaidō, their first project being Bit the Cupid, the world's first fully digitally-animated television series.

-In 1996, the studio's next project was producing the CG animation for Group TAC's Īhatōbu Gensō: Kenji no Haru.
-It soon established a production studio in 1998 in Suginami, Tokyo.
-The studio soon produced their first television series, Kawamori's Chikyū Shōjo Arjuna, in 2001.
-In 2006, the studio changed its headquarters from Sapporo to Tokyo.
+In August 2006, Satelight was acquired by pachinko maker Sankyo and served as its subsidiary until July 2020, when the capital alliance between Sankyo and the studio ended.
+In October that same year, Satelight announced a capital and business alliance with NetEase.

+In November 2022, Satelight and audio production company Dax Production jointly announced the establishment of audio production studio Studio Sound Bee.